Identification of template insertion and deletions problems

 - Direct sequencing of PCR products derived from polymorphic templates.
 The most common cause of this is when directly sequencing PCR products amplified from diploid templates with heterozygous regions.

-- Random mutation has occurred during the cloning process or during plasmid mini prep process (usually during the colony picking stage).
+- Random mutations that have occurred during the cloning process or during plasmid mini prep process.
 This is much more likely to occur if the cloned template is toxic or unstable in the E. coli host.

 Solving template insertion and deletion problems